-- 1. With due observance of the code of conduct for foreign languages adopted by the Executive Board of Erasmus University Rotterdam, the study programme provides education and assessments in English, unless the course manual provides otherwise. - 2.
+- With due observance of the Code of Conduct for Foreign Languages adopted by the Executive Board of Erasmus University Rotterdam, the study programme provides education and assessments in English, with some exceptions mentioned in the Curriculum Overview (appendix 2B) states otherwise. - 2.
 When writing essays, papers and the bachelor thesis, use of literature in Dutch, German, English and French is permitted.
 If any literature is used in a language other than the languages listed above, the lecturer's or supervisor's prior consent is required. - 3.
-Written examinations in English may also be answered in Dutch unless the lecturer's fluency in that language is insufficient, which will be assessed by the Examination Board. - 4.
-Participation in the education and assessments of the study programme requires sufficient command of the English language as described in Article 2.2. - 5.
-If students want to sit the examination in a language other than Dutch or English, they must submit a request to the Examination Board.
+Written assessments in English may also be answered in Dutch unless the lecturer's fluency in that language is insufficient. - 4.
+If students want to sit the assessment in a language other than Dutch or English, they must submit a request to the Examination Board.